idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/griffin.md

 !listing /pbfhr/gFHR/steady/gFHR_griffin_cr_ss.i block=PebbleDepletion/DepletionScheme

 Lastly, the pebble conduction problem is solved through a sub-app `gFHR_pebble_triso_ss.i` where the positions are loaded in from the text data file `pebble_heat_pos_16r_40z.txt`.
 Specific postprocessors from that sub-app are then read in and used in the `PebbleDepletion` action.
-Click [here](pebble_triso.md) more information on the multiscale pebble - triso fuel performance model.
+See [this page](pebble_triso.md) for more information on the multiscale pebble - triso fuel performance model.

 ### Compositions